jiweiqi/covid19-mobility/visulization_plotly/README.md

     - contains projected/historical Google mobility

     Then we can make a list of US states at https://covid19-mobility.com/projection/.
 Click on the state name will direct to to the state's projection curve.

-    It is not good to put all plots into one page since the plots contains a large amount of data.